ni/monodrive-documentation/docs/monoDrive_home/Weather.md

 CameraPostProcessParameters.AutoExposureMaxBrightness=5
 CameraPostProcessParameters.AutoExposureBias=-3.5
 ```

+### Saving Weather Profiles

+The default configuration file for the simulator is `CarlaWeather.ini` and comes
+with the shipped simulator.
+This file loads up several pre-determined weather
+profiles for editing in the Scenario Editor.
+These profiles can be edited in
+the Scenario Editor and saved out to a `.json` format that is usable in the
+monoDrive clients.

+After pressing the "Save File Button" pictured above, two files can be found
+in the `Config` directory with the names specified in the
+"Configuration File Name" field.
+In the `.ini` file, the saved profile can
+be found under the specified "Profile Name" and appear as below:

 In the `.json` file, the weather profile can be found in the JSON group where
 the `id` field matches the "Profile Name":